-Q: What are three words the best describe your Megatower?
+Q: What are three words that best describe your Megatower?

-Q: How would you compare the Megatower your other bikes you've owned in the past?
+Q: How would you compare the Megatower to the other bikes you've owned in the past?

-Q: With a couple other solid options in this category, what persuaded you to decide on the Megatower?
+Q: With so many solid options in this category, what persuaded you to decide on the Megatower?

-A: I like the megatower more than the firebird 29 or the SB150 From a geometry standpoint, combined with my preference for the VPP suspension design.
-For me, it's also a frame size issue. the other models in this category from other brands have extremely long reach numbers, in the mega Tower a slightly more conservative in that dimension. the Megatower just feels like it strikes a better balance between its ability to get off the ground while remaining highly stable bombing sketchy terrain.
+A: I enjoyed the Megatower more than the Firebird 29 or the SB150 from a geometry standpoint combined with my preference for the VPP suspension design.
+The Megatower strikes a perfect balance between its ability to get off the ground while remaining highly stable bombing sketchy terrain.
 You also have flip-chips to change geometry and ride charteristics to preference.